SyedHassan20/SyedHassan20/README.md

 <br>

-- :computer: Studying Data Science and Molecular Biology
+- :computer: Studying Data Science and Biochemistry
-- 🔬 Passionate about Oncology and Drug development
+- 🔬 Passionate about Cancer Biology, Proteomics and Regenerative Medicine
 - ⏲️ Currently learning NLP and ML for biotech
-- 🤝 I’m currently open for an Intern or a new job opportunity, [Resume](https://docs.google.com/document/d/1QFNoIPMwCVr9U3BllVF7otTfFhfF-OVNBD3nvlIrFAc/edit?usp=sharing)

 <br><br>